xuhappy/xuhappy.github.io/source/_posts/2015-01-17-talk-something-about-my-research.markdown

 My first research project is motivated from the simple and heuristic-based speculative execution approach under the MapReduce framework.
 Since the previous work lacks the theoretical understanding, I consider to tackle this issue from the perspective of system modelling.

-To begin with, I build a very simple model to characterise the tradeoff between the job completion time and resource consumption under the speculative execution scheme.
-This is the first optimization problem I deal with.
+To begin with, I build a very simple model to characterize the tradeoff between the job completion time and resource consumption under the speculative execution scheme.
+In the first optimization problem, I only consider one single job which consists of multiple tasks that can run in parallel on multiple machines.
+Moreover, the optimization objective is to minimize the resource consumption while satisfy the job's SLA requirement.